-Ian S Gilmore is a National Physical Laboratory Fellow in Surface & Nanoanalysis and a Visiting Professor in the School of Pharmacy at the University of Nottingham.
+Ian S Gilmore is a Senior NPL Fellow in Surface and Nanoanalysis and a Visiting Professor in the School of Pharmacy at the University of Nottingham.

 His research focus is on the analysis of molecules at surfaces and interfaces in a wide range of sciences, including the intracellular distribution of pharmaceuticals, drug delivery systems, medical devices, organic electronics and devices using 2D materials.

 Ian has recently launched a UK National Centre of Excellence in Mass Spectrometry Imaging (NiCE-MSI).
 This world-class centre has over 15 staff scientists who are experts in the three principal techniques: secondary ion mass spectrometry (SIMS); ambient mass spectrometries (AMS); and matrix assisted laser desorption ionisation (MALDI MS).

 The aims of NiCE-MSI are to advance the fundamentals of the techniques and innovate measurement capabilities; establish metrology for reliability and standardisation; and support the uptake of the techniques in industry and academia.
 For example, Ian is leading a major new project, 3D nanoSIMS, in collaboration with GlaxoSmithKline, to create the next generation SIMS instrument for label-free imaging of drugs in cells with a spatial resolution at the organelle scale.

 He has authored and co-authored over 100 papers on surface analysis and co-edited the popular teaching book 'Surface Analysis — The Principal Techniques'.